Thomasasia/Smithery/README.md

 # Smithery
-A small game made in C
+A small game made in C about smithing medieval weapons.

-Not currently complete, I'll probably work on this later
+## Installation
+Should work on just about anything.
+Comiple with >gcc -o smithery smithery.c -lm